-Scarce map of the NW Passage, the NW Coast of America and NE Coast of Asia.
+Scarce map of the Northwest Passage, the northwest coast of America and northeast coast of Asia.

 The map extensively tracks the voyages of Captain James Cook beyond the Bering Straits on a nearly daily basis in 1778 and 1779.
-In the Arctic Sea, a note regarding McKenzie's having cited the Sea on July 10, 1789 is present, along with a note concerning the establishment of a post at Whale Island.
+In the Arctic Sea, a note regarding McKenzie having cited the sea on July 10, 1789 is present, along with a note concerning the establishment of a post at Whale Island.

 One of the best early 19th Century maps of the region to appear in a commercial atlas.

 John Thomson (1777-ca. 1840) was a commercial map publisher active in Edinburgh.
 He specialized in guide books and atlases and is primarily known for his Atlas of Scotland (1832) and the New General Atlas, first published in 1817 and reissued for the next quarter century.
 The New General Atlas was a commercial success—it was also published in Dublin and London—and it compiled existing geographic knowledge in compelling ways for a wide audience.

 His Atlas of Scotland introduced new geographic information and was the first large-scale atlas of Scotland to be organized by county.
 It provided the most-accurate view of Scotland available before the Clearances.
 Work on the atlas began in 1820 and led to Thomson’s bankruptcy in 1830 due to the high costs of gathering the latest surveys and reviewing the required materials.
 Despite the publication of the atlas, Thomson declared bankruptcy again in 1835.